 Hickman County residents and landowners fear change is on the horizon, thanks to a greedy, unelected utility board at the Water Authority of Dickson County (WADC) and their proposed sewage treatment plant that would dump up to 12 million gallons of wastewater per day in our pristine Lick Creek.

-The concerns about this proposed plant are many, to include overdevelopment and unrestricted urban sprawl, rapid gentrification of the county, degradation of Lick Creek and the Duck River, but the greatest rub is the fact that 97% of the sewage would come from wealthier and highly developed Dickson and Williamson counites, not Hickman County.
+The concerns about this proposed plant are many, to include overdevelopment and unrestricted urban sprawl, rapid gentrification of the county, degradation of Lick Creek and the Duck River, but the greatest rub is the fact that 97% of the sewage would come from wealthier and highly developed Dickson and Williamson counties, not Hickman County.
 Why should our quaint county we’re proud to call home become a literal dumping ground for neighboring communities?

 Our cause is more than just saving Lick Creek and the future health of our waterways, it’s about Hickman County as a whole.
 We must join forces to fight for the way of life we have enjoyed for generations and go to bat for the citizens of Hickman County to stop this proposed plant and all that comes with it.